ChrisZieba/Rebase/README.md

 Rebase
 ======

 Rebase is a quick way to download and extract data from text files, then import them into your own database.
-The formats used in the text files are not standard delimited, and thus are parsed first according to configurartion settings, and imported into your databse table.
+The formats used in the text files are not standard delimited, and thus are parsed first according to configuration settings, and imported into your database table.

 Packages Needed
 ---------------